montogeek/laravel-docs-es/queues.md

 To push a new job onto the queue, use the `Queue::push` method:

 	Queue::push(new SendEmail($message));

+> **Note:** In this example, we are using the `Queue` facade directly; however, typically you would dispatch queued command via the [Command Bus](/5.0/bus).
+We will continue to use the `Queue` facade throughout this page; however, familiarize with the command bus as well, since it is used to dispatch both queued and synchronous commands for your application.

 By default, the `make:command` Artisan command generates a "self-handling" command, meaning a `handle` method is added to the command itself.
 This method will be called when the job is executed by the queue.
 You may type-hint any dependencies you need on the `handle` method and the [service container](/5.0/container) will automatically inject them: